Week 2 April 8, 2022

 We find the first genealogy in chapter ten.
 I always look through these for items of interest that the casual observer would miss.

 1. One of Ham’s sons is Egypt.
 Yes, the nation had a namesake.
-This has to be the most enduring name of any nation based on someone’s name in world history.
+This has to be the most enduring moniker of any nation based on someone’s name in world history.

 2. Eber, from verse 25, is the name from which we get Hebrew.

-Chapter 11 is the Tower of Babel.
+Chapter 11 tells us about the Tower of Babel.
 Things were still pretty primitive at that time.
 For what it’s worth, Job probably lived somewhere between chapter nine and chapter twelve of Genesis.

-We meet Abraham (Abram) for the first time in chapter 12.
+We meet Abraham (Abram) for the first time in chapter twelve.
 We never get a clear indication why God chose him (he came from a pagan family), but he was a good choice.
-Notice the promises given him in the first three verses.
+Notice the promises given him in the first three verses of this chapter.

-The promise of the Messiah originally given to Adam and Eve in 3.15 is now refined a bit (and will be refined more times as we go).
+The promise of the Messiah originally given to Adam and Eve in 3.15 is now refined a bit (and will be refined more and more as we go).
 Here, Abraham is given a four-fold promise:

-1. He would become the father of a great nation (Israel and the Promised Land).
+1. He would become the father of a great nation (Israel).

 2. He would become great (No question there.
-Christians and Jews and Muslims all look to him as a forefather, encompassing a vast majority of the world’s denizens with far more people claiming him that he could have ever possibly imagined living on this planet).
+Christians and Jews and Muslims today all look to him as a forefather, encompassing a vast majority of the world’s denizens with far more people claiming him than he could have ever possibly imagined living on this planet).